 "This is a control variable.
-Its value is determined by device capabilities.
+It is written by an external management entity.

+Changes take effect as soon as practical in the implementation.

+This attribute is only present for a non-S1G STA.

-This attribute, when present and is true, indicates that the station may include the BSS Max Idle Period Element in Association Request and Reassociation Reassociation frames .
+This attribute, at the non-AP STA, when true, indicates that the STA might include the BSS Max Idle Period element in (Re)Association Request frames .